 How corporate innovation works

 The first step in any corporate innovation strategy is a vision.

 Once your company understands its goals, then you can design a concrete plan with market conditions in mind.

 As Executive Director of Captains of Innovation, a partnership with CIC, Carrie Earle Allen helps corporations define their innovation goals and then works with them to develop and implement the best strategies for achieving those goals.

 Wondering what actions a corporation can take to jumpstart an innovation process?

-Here are three examples of popular corporate innovation models:
+Let’s dig deeper into three examples of corporate innovation strategies: